WICG/page-lifecycle/README.md

 ### Restrictions and Capabilities in proposed callbacks
 If excessive work is performed in the `onfreeze` callback fired on STOPPED, there is a cost to this in terms of resource consumption i.e. CPU, network.
 We need to strike a balance between enabling the system to move the app to STOPPED for conserving resources AND enabling the app to take action without consuming excessive resources in these callbacks.
-To accomplish this, certain restrictions are needed in these callbacks, ideally:
+To accomplish this, the following will apply to the callback:
+- Sync XHR will be disallowed.
-- upper time limit in the callback i.e. allowed wall time eg. 5s
+- upper time limit in the callback i.e. allowed wall time eg. 500ms.
+If the time limit is exceeded, the page will be discarded (instead of being STOPPED)
-- upper limit on allowed CPU time
-- Maybe restrictions on network eg. disallow network except sendBeacon / Fetch keep-alive

-Separately, it is useful for apps to be able to do legitimate async work in these callbacks such as writing to IndexedDB.
-We are exploring support for [ExtendableEvent.waitUntil](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil) API to do async work eg. IndexedDB writes.
+- The callback may need more time, for instance, to do legitimate async work such as writing to IndexedDB.
+We will support [ExtendableEvent.waitUntil](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil) API to do async work eg. IndexedDB writes.

 ### Guarantess for end-of-life callbacks